90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-88. What is the Korean celebration that falls on May 14th, where single people mourn their lack of love?
+88. Question: What is the Korean celebration that falls on May 14th, where single people mourn their lack of love?

 Answer: Black Day

-89. In Spain, what is the name of the celebration that falls on April 23rd, where people exchange books and roses?
+89. Question: In Spain, what is the name of the celebration that falls on April 23rd, where people exchange books and roses?

 Answer: La Diada de Sant Jordi